takipi/takipi-playbooks/README.md

+#Takipi Ansible Playbook

-##Run the playbook against you server using:
+###Run the playbook against you server using:

-ansible-playbook -i inventory site.yml
+``ansible-playbook -i inventory site.yml``

+Tested on:
+- Ubuntu 14.04, 12.04
+- Ansible 1.7.2, 1.8.2